Crow Canyon Archaeological Center: Brief history

 In 1972, Berger began working through the University of Northern Colorado on a doctoral program designed to create and field test experiential, motivational, and accelerated learning programs.
 These programs were interdisciplinary, supplemental high school credit courses.
 In 1972, Berger wrote the non-profit corporation Crow Canyon operates under today.
 Then it was called I-S Education Programs.

 In 1974, Berger purchased 80 acres of land west of Cortez, Colorado on Crow Canyon and began designing a year-round campus.
 He earned his Ed.D. in 1975.
 His research into learning continued and from 1975 until 1986, Berger, now joined by his wife Joanne, pioneered new and effective learning and teaching techniques.
 The challenge was taking a student from zero knowledge about SW history and archaeology to working alongside of an academic scholar – and being effective – in two days.
 The accelerated learning techniques he developed made this possible.

 The original campus facilities were basic, but "better than tents".
 Educational programs were expanded to age groups 10–80 years of age.
 Dr. Ron Gould was the first staff archaeologist and teacher.
 Significant involvement with the Ute Mountain Ute Tribe resulted in special Native American programs on campus and deep and lasting relationships with Ute Neighbors.
 Survey work in the areas west of the campus resulted in the identification and naming of sites (Smithsonian Numbers).
 Many bear the names of the schools across the US whose students identified them.

 By the early 80s, Crow Canyon was well known for its educational programs and its archaeological research.
 The Bergers needed capital to improve the campus and to free them of 24/7/365 responsibility.
 They learned of the Foundation for Illinois Archaeology and its fledgling program at Kampsville, Illinois.
 A young and dynamic man, Clark Hinsdale, was building an educational component.
 Bergers contacted professor Struever at Northwestern University who headed the FIA.
 Struever was a successful fundraiser and promoter.
-By 1983, negations resulted in a merger of the two non-profit corporations note that Non-profit corporations are not bought and sold.
+By 1983, negotiations resulted in a merger of the two non-profit corporations (note that Non-profit corporations are not bought and sold).
 FIA then changed its name to The Center for American Archaeology (at Northwestern University).
 CAA paid off I-SEP's debts and Bergers donated 70 acres of land.
 A new lodge designed to house 40 students was built.
 A lab building was provided.
 Additional research archaeologists were hired, and Bergers identified two major sites for research: Sand Canyon Pueblo, and the Duckfoot Site.
 Southwest archaeologists coordinated the research design and standards, academic supervision, and selection of staff archaeologists.

 In the spring of 1986, knowing that the center was on firm ground, Jo and Ed Berger resigned their positions of executive director and associate director respectively.
 They were able to pick their successor, Ian Sandy Thompson.
 So much had been accomplished and the model that drives Crow Canyon today had been tested and functioning for almost 18 years.